The Devil Inside (film)

-The Devil Inside is a 2012 American found footage supernatural horror film directed by William Brent Bell and written by Bell and Matthew Peterman.
-It follows a woman who becomes involved in a series of exorcisms during her quest to determine what happened to her mother, a woman who murdered three people as a result of being possessed by a demon.
-Although marketed as being based on true events, the story is entirely fictional.
-The film stars Fernanda Andrade, Simon Quarterman, and Evan Helmuth.
+The Devil Inside is a 2012 American supernatural horror film directed by William Brent Bell, who co-wrote it with Matthew Peterman and co-edited it with Timothy Mirkovich.
+It stars Fernanda Andrade, Simon Quarterman, and Evan Helmuth.
+Presented as found footage, the film follows a woman as she becomes involved in a series of exorcisms during her quest to determine what happened to her mother, who murdered three people due to demonic possession.